 - SSL 3.0 Protocol Vulnerability / POODLE Attack: affected website and web browser security, mitigated (but not completely patched) by disabling SSL 3.0.

 - Remote Code Execution Vulnerability in Microsoft Server Service (Buffer Overflow Vulnerability): affected Microsoft Server operating systems, patched through software updates.
+Read more on buffer overflow attacks and remote code execution attacks.

 - Java Serialization Bug: affected Java software and middleware products using Java, mitigated (but not completely patched) through software updates.